Canigiani Holy Family: The Painting

+Patrons

 Canigiani Holy Family was commissioned by the Caniagini family in Florence to be placed on the altar at their home.
 The Caniagini family was a wealthy family involved in banking, and also had a large amount of political influence at the time.
 The primary patron from the family was Domenico di Bartolomeo Canigiani, who was deeply interested in the arts and supported many artists, Raphael among them.